Iwahori-Hecke algebras acting on tensor space by $q$-deformed letter permutations and $q$-partition algebras: The -partition algebra

 Thus $H_R = \Hom_{RG}(Q_R,-)/J_\beta\Hom_{RG}(Q_R,-)$ and $\hH_R = N_R\otimes_\cH -$.
 For $\mu\comp n$ we extend the notion of the Hecke functors to Levi subgroups $L_\mu$, and indicate this by a superscript $\mu$:

-with $N_R^\mu = \cI_T^{L_\mu}(R_T)$. ${\square}$\end{Defn} In the following most applications work fine under base change and we may drop the subscript $R$ unless ambiguities arise.
+with $N_R^\mu = \cI_T^{L_\mu}(\leftindex_T{R})$. ${\square}$\end{Defn} In the following most properties work fine under base change with respect to the rings $R=F,\cO$ and $K$, and we may drop the subscript $R$ unless ambiguities arise.
 We list now some facts, which will be needed later on, and give arguments and references for these:

 \begin{Facts} Let $\mu\comp n$.
 The Hecke functors defined in \ref{functors} satisfy: \begin{enumerate} \item[1.)]
 The functor $H^\mu$ is a left inverse of the functor $\hH^\mu$.
 Thus for $X\in\leftindex_{\cH_\mu}\Mod$, the $\cH_\mu$-module